Portrait from "Ohio Legislative History, 1913-1917".

 In November 1914 Smith won his third term in the assembly and two years later was awarded a fourth term by his fellow Butler County citizens.
 He would serve as a member of the committees on Agriculture, Appropriations and Finance, Privileges and Elections and held the chairmanship of the Military Affairs committee.

-Towards the conclusion of his fourth term in the legislature Smith was elected as the Mayor of Hamilton, Ohio in November 1917.
+Towards the conclusion of his fourth term in the legislature, Smith was elected as the Mayor of Hamilton, Ohio in November 1917.
 His election to that office came about due to the "combined votes of the Democrats and Republicans of the city, thus defeating the candidate of the Socialist party which had been in control of the city."
 Smith would be reelected as mayor of Hamilton in 1919, and at the conclusion of his term retired from political life to resume the practice of law, continuing active practice until a week before his death.

-Several days prior to his death Smith developed a scratch on his face and afterwards took ill, with an infection called erysipelas setting in.
+Several days prior to his death Smith developed a scratch on his face and afterward took ill, with an infection called erysipelas setting in.
 Further medical complications developed and on December 16, 1930 Smith died at age 80.
 His wife Christianna had preceded him in death several months prior and both were interred at the Greenwood Cemetery in Hamilton.

 Culbertson Smith during his last term in the legislature.